Revenge tragedy: Lucius Seneca

 Lucius Seneca was a prominent playwright of the first century, famous for helping shape the genre of revenge tragedy with his ten plays: Hercules Furens, Troades, Phoenissae, Medea, Phaedra, Oedipus, Agamemnon, Thyestes, Hercules Oetaeus, and Octavia.
 The importance of his plays lies in the difficulty of the period.
 While the Elizabethan tragedy was considered more acceptable, revenge tragedy sought to unleash the carnal side of human nature on stage in a much more grotesque way.
 It was a transitional time in the literary world that would eventually lead to grueling pieces like these.
 Infamous scenes like the cannibalistic feast in Thyestes introduce the audience to another dimension of the human experience, challenging them to reflect on extreme emotions and dig deeper into the conventions of the genre.

 Seneca’s Thyestes, a tale of revenge and horror with prominent cannibalism, can be identified as one of the first "revenge pieces".
 In the power struggle between two brothers, Atreus and Thyestes, there is a clear theme of revenge.
 The underlying plot is Thyestes's affair with Atreus' wife.
 He stole his treasured golden fleece, and sneakily took the throne of Mycenae from him.
 After a long period of exile, Thyestes is allowed to return to Mycenae.
-However, the conflict escalates when Atreus executes his revenge by tricking Thyestes into eating his children.
+However, the conflict escalates when Atreus executes his revenge by tricking Thyestes into eating his own children.
 Although overtly grotesque, this piece of literature follows the conventions of the revenge tragedy genre.
 In Thomas Sackville and Thomas Norton's Gorbudoc (1562) can be found what is considered by many to be an exact representation of Senecan revenge drama in all aspects.

 Thomas Kyd

-Thomas Kyd provided a refined form of Senecan tragedy through his play The Spanish Tragedy (1592).
+Thomas Kyd provided a refined form of Senecan tragedy through his play The Spanish Tragedy.

 William Shakespeare

 William Shakespeare was an English poet and playwright from the 16th century.
 Shakespeare's plays Hamlet, Othello and even King Lear may be referred to as revenge tragedies but it is Titus Andronicus that truly embraces this genre.
-It is a play that contains:- fourteen killings (nine on stage), six severed members, one rape, one live burial, one case of insanity, one incidence of cannibalism.
+It is a play that contains: fourteen killings (nine on stage), six severed members, one rape, one live burial, one case of insanity, one incidence of cannibalism.
 In short 5.2 atrocities per act or one for every ninety seven lines.
-'It is a great play, we're talking 14 dead bodies, kung-fu sword-fu, arrow-fu, dagger-fu, pie-fu, animal screams on the soundtrack, heads roll, hands roll, tongues roll, nine and half quarts of blood and a record breaking ninety four on the vomit scale.'
+"It is a great play, we're talking 14 dead bodies, kung-fu sword-fu, arrow-fu, dagger-fu, pie-fu, animal screams on the soundtrack, heads roll, hands roll, tongues roll, nine and half quarts of blood and a record breaking ninety four on the vomit scale."

-After ten long years of hard-fought war the Roman General, Titus Andronicus, returns triumphant but with only four out of his twenty five sons alive.
+After ten long years of a hard-fought war, the Roman general Titus Andronicus returns triumphant; however, with only four out of his twenty five sons alive.
 One of the captures he has made is Tamora, Queen of the enemy Goths, and her four sons.
 In accordance with Roman ritual Titus makes a sacrifice of Tamora's eldest son to honour his dead sons.
 Tamora wants revenge and sets out to get it.